tom-f-oconnell/tom_olfactometer_configs/README.md

    would be appropriate.

    Again, paste the automatically-copied *generated* `.yaml` file into the ThorImage experiment notes.
-Other metdata is not as critical as long as it was entered on a previous experiment.
+Other metadata is not as critical as long as it was entered on a previous experiment.

    Start ThorImage, check ThorSync is started, and *then* press Enter in the terminal to